densh/densh.github.com/quasiquotes.md

     scala> val tq"${name: TypeName}" = tq"Foo"
     name: universe.TypeName = Foo

+It's recommended to always ascribe name as `TypeName` when you work with type identifiers.
+Non-ascribed matching behavour may change in the future.

 #### Singleton Type {:#singleton-type}

 A singleton type is a way to express a type of a term definition that is being referenced: